2004 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Obverse Of The 2004 Half Dollar

-The obverse features President John F. Kennedy’s profile facing left, based on a portrait prepared for his presidential medal, designed by Chief Engraver Gilroy Roberts.
-The inscription “LIBERTY” appears along the upper rim, while “IN GOD WE TRUST” is positioned below Kennedy’s truncated profile.
-The date “2004” is inscribed along the lower rim, with mint marks located beneath the bust when present.
+The obverse features President John F. Kennedy’s left-facing profile, based on a portrait prepared for his presidential medal and sculpted by Chief Engraver Gilroy Roberts.
+“LIBERTY” arches along the upper rim, “IN GOD WE TRUST” sits below Kennedy’s truncated bust, and the date “2004” appears along the lower rim.

 The Reverse Of The 2004 Half Dollar